splewis/csgo-multi-1v1/README.md

 To create a MySQL user and database on the database server, you can run:

-		CREATE DATABASE multi1v1;
+		CREATE DATABASE game_servers_database;
 		CREATE USER 'mymulti1v1server'@'123.123.123.123' IDENTIFIED BY 'strongpassword';
-		GRANT ALL PRIVILEGES ON multi1v1.* TO 'mymulti1v1server'@'123.123.123.123';
+		GRANT ALL PRIVILEGES ON game_servers_database.multi1v1_stats TO 'mymulti1v1server'@'123.123.123.123';
 		FLUSH PRIVILEGES;

 Make sure to change the IP, the username, and the password.
-You can change the database name 'multi1v1' if you want.
+You should probably change the database as well, especially if you already have one set up you can use.

 Schema: